 Students participating in extra-curricular activities must pay additional costs.

-Guardians can find out about these costs at the information sessions provided by the Master in Charge (MiC) of the activities.
+Parents and guardians can find out about these costs at the information sessions provided by the Master in Charge (MIC) of the activities.
+Contact details for the MICs are available on our website -

 Levies are set by the MiCs, the school’s Finance Manager, and where appropriate, a P&C representative.
 These should be paid before starting any activity.
 If this is not possible, the latest date for payment is by Week 3.